tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/操作指南/只读实例/管理只读实例 RO 组_intl_en.md

 <tr><td>480 GB memory</td><td>50</td></tr>
 </table>
  - **Rebalance Load**:
-    - If load rebalancing is disabled, modifying weight will take effect only for new loads but not affect the read-only replicas accessed by existing persistent connections or cause short disconnection from the database.
+    - If load rebalancing is disabled, modifying weight will take effect only for new loads, but neither affect the read-only replicas accessed by existing persistent connections nor cause short disconnection from the database.
-    - If load rebalancing is enabled, a short disconnection lasting for just seconds will occur to disconnect all connections from the database, and the loads of newly added connections will be balanced according to the set weights.
+    - If load rebalancing is enabled, when the configurations of read-only replicas in the RO group are modified, all connections to the RO group will be disconnected and new connections will be rebalanced according to the weights.
 ![](https://main.qcloudimg.com/raw/45b4aacc78429c2cb47bf3a9c226cd22.png)

 ## Deleting an RO Group